leaflabs/libmaple/docs/source/usart.rst

 USART
 =====

+A USART is more commonly known a *serial port*.
+It's used to transmit information between Maple and another device (like your computer, another Maple, etc.).

 .. contents:: Contents
    :local:

 Hardware/Circuit Design
 -----------------------

 ..
+TODO [0.0.12] Add some more information here (like how you should
+.. connect TX_a to RX_b and RX_a to TX_b).

+..
 TODO [0.0.12/Maple Native] UART4 and UART5, Native links

 Each LeafLabs board has at least 3 separate USART devices.
-In the most simple use case, the RX and TX pins are used to send data at a predetermined baud rate with the line voltage level relative to ground.
-Their usage is documented in the :ref:`Serial Ports
-<lang-serial>` language reference page.
+In the most simple use case, the RX and TX pins are used to send data at a predetermined speed (or *baud rate*).
+Their usage is documented in the :ref:`Serial Ports <lang-serial>` language reference page.

 Which pins correspond to the USART TX and RX pins are given on your board's silkscreen, and also in the board-specific USART pin maps